Four-manifolds, geometries and knots: Subgroups of -groups and 3-manifold groups

 The central role played by incompressible surfaces in the geometric study of Haken 3-manifolds suggests strongly the importance of studying subgroups of infinite index in $PD_3$-groups.
 Such subgroups have cohomological dimension $\leq2$, by Strebel's Theorem.

 There are substantial constraints on 3-manifold groups and their subgroups.
-Every finitely generated subgroup of a 3-manifold group is the fundamental group of a compact 3-manifold (possibly with boundary), by Scott's Core Theorem [Sc73], and thus is finitely presentable and is either a 3-manifold group or has finite geometric dimension 2 or is a free group.
-If the Thurston Geometrization Conjecture is true every aspherical closed 3-manifold is Haken, hyperbolic or Seifert fibred.
-The groups of such 3-manifolds are residually finite [He87], and the centralizer of any element in the group is finitely generated [JS79].
-Solvable subgroups of such groups are virtually poly-$Z$ [EJ73].
+Every finitely generated subgroup of a 3-manifold group is the fundamental group of a compact 3-manifold (possibly with boundary), by Scott's Core Theorem \cite{[Sc73]}, and thus is finitely presentable and is either a 3-manifold group or has finite geometric dimension 2 or is a free group.
+Aspherical closed 3-manifolds are Haken, hyperbolic or Seifert fibred, by the work of Perelman \cite{[B-P]}.
+The groups of such 3-manifolds are residually finite \cite{[He87]}, and the centralizer of any element in the group is finitely generated \cite{[JS]}.
+Solvable subgroups of such groups are virtually poly-$Z$ \cite{[EJ73]}.

 In contrast, any group of finite geometric dimension 2 is the fundamental group of a compact aspherical 4-manifold with boundary, obtained by attaching 1- and 2-handles to $D^4$.
-On applying the reflection group trick of Davis [Da83] to the boundary we see that each such group embeds in a $PD_4 $-group.
+On applying the reflection group trick of Davis \cite{[Da83]} to the boundary we see that each such group embeds in a $PD_4 $-group.
 For instance, the product of two nonabelian $PD_2^+$-groups contains a copy of $F(2)\times F(2)$, and so is a $PD_4^+$-group which is not almost coherent.
 No $PD_4$-group containing a Baumslag-Solitar group $\langle x,t\mid tx^pt^{-1}=x^q\rangle$ is residually finite, since this property is inherited by subgroups.
 Thus the question of which groups of finite geometric dimension 2 are subgroups of $PD_3$-groups is critical.